 I wanted to go bold: $10,000.
 We got $1,800.

-We performed as well as our Portland peers, but the appearance became failure.
+We performed as well as our Portland peers, but the appearance became failure in a morale sense.
 This crucial detail would have changed the spirit of our work going forward.

 A month later, we were getting over it.
 The feeling going into the 2015 T:BA Festival was improved.
 I acted more like a Publisher and directed the writers to aim for a level of coverage that would show what the magazine could do.
-We had a great time.
+It went pretty well and we had a great time.

 A cycle was repeating itself, however, much like in 2013, my personal finances were set aside as I hoped to bank on a creative project.
 The last gasp of summer, I put all my energy into T:BA.
 I could ignore it through the festival, but it was already too late.
 I was going broke again.